jicese/Maps/README.md

 ![Screenshot](screenshot_maps.png)

 Maps application for Haiku.
-This version has been update with a center marker, resizability, messagehandling for updating location and minor tweaks.
+This version has been updated with a center marker, resizability, messagehandling for updating location and minor tweaks.
 Search currently disabled.

 ### Building